nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 The implementation of genetic algorithm in python will be comprised of five modules: **geneticAlgorithm**, **initialPopulation**, **crossover**, **mutation** and **fitnessFunction**.

 ## Sample problem
-Let's say that we have length 10 string which is composed of four 'A's, three 'B's, two 4 x 'A', 3 x 'B', 2 x 'C'
+Let's say that we have length 10 string which is composed of four 'A's, three 'B's, two 'C's and one 'D'.
 ```
-ABCDEFG
+"ADCBCAABAC"
 ```
 asd